 The individual with diabetes is at the centre of the diabetes healthcare team.
 Surrounding and supporting them are a number of professionals who specialize in different healthcare or related areas.

 Diabetes team members include:

 - The Primary Care Practitioner (aka 'your doctor').
 Usually this is a family doctor, who will organize and manage communication with other team members.

 - An endocrinologist.
 Endocrinologists are diabetes medical specialists.
 Many individuals with diabetes, especially those with type 1 diabetes, will have an endocrinologist on their team.

 - A nurse (RN).
 A nurse will help you with your overall care and you may meet with them at your doctor’s office or at a diabetes education centre.

 - A registered dietitian (RD).
-Dietitians’ specialized skills in healthy eating and nutrition can help meet diabetes management goals.
+Dietitians’ specialized skills in healthy eating and nutrition can help work with you to set up diabetes management goals and individualized meal plans.

 - A pharmacist.
 Your pharmacist can provide the latest information on the diabetes medications being taken, and can help you manage your medications.

 - A diabetes educator.
 A Certified Diabetes Educator (CDE) is a licensed professional who has special expertise in diabetes care.
 This may be a nurse, dietitian, pharmacist or other health care professional who works in the area of diabetes.

 - A chiropodist.
 Chiropodists play an important role in helping you take care of your feet.
 This is particularly important for people with diabetes.